sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-Dissecting_Hierarchial_RL.md

 > "RL researchers (including ourselves) have generally believed that long time horizons would require fundamentally new advances, such as hierarchical reinforcement learning.
 Our results suggest that we haven’t been giving today’s algorithms enough credit — at least when they’re run at sufficient scale and with a reasonable way of exploring."

 Two pieces of work made me interested in exploring whether this was about to change.
-- [Relay Policy Learning (RPL) ](https://relay-policy-learning.github.io/) achieved state of the art robotic manipulation results by training a two layer hierarchy with behavioural cloning finetuned with RL.
+- [Relay Policy Learning (RPL) ](https://relay-policy-learning.github.io/), by Gupta et al achieved state of the art robotic manipulation results by training a two layer hierarchy with behavioural cloning finetuned with RL.
-- [Learning Multi-Level Hierarchies with Hindsight (HAC)](https://arxiv.org/pdf/1712.00948.pdf) is an elegant approach to training hierarchial models based on hindsight experience replay (HER) which solves the issue of a non stationary lower level.
-They achieve results on a set of simple problems that exceed single layer benchmarks.
+- [Learning Multi-Level Hierarchies with Hindsight (HAC)](https://arxiv.org/pdf/1712.00948.pdf), by Levy et al is an elegant approach to training hierarchial models based on hindsight experience replay (HER) which solves the issue of non stationary lower levels.
+They achieve results on a set of simple problems that exceed non-hierarchial models.

 I decided to try extend RPL by using off policy, hindsight based learning like Levy et al because this should be significantly more sample efficient than the on policy learning used in RPL, especially considering that a sparse reward function is superior for manipulation tasks.